 Speaker 1: Welcome back to Coast Live.
-Holistic Medicine is described as a personal approach to healthcare that looks at the whole body.
-Dr. Erica Steel from Holistic Family Practice in Virginia Beach joins us now to help us better understand holistic healthcare.
-Hey, Dr. Steel.
+Holistic Medicine is a personal approach to healthcare that looks at the whole body.
+Dr. Erica Steele from Holistic Family Practice in Virginia Beach joins us now to help us better understand holistic healthcare.
+Hey, Dr. Steele.
 Good to see you.

 Speaker 2: Good to see you too.

 Speaker 1: So there are a lot of myths surrounding holistic healthcare.
 Break it down.

 Speaker 2: Yeah, so there are many fears and misconceptions.
 Some people think it’s superstitious, so there are many unfounded, unknown, and natural in allopathic Medicine.
 They talk a lot about scientific evidence, so what we can prove or disprove.

 And then they discredit many ballistic practices because they say you can’t prove or disprove it.
 But we see between As and the World Health Association Organization.
 Excuse me.
 We’re seeing a trend in more research that’s being conducted in holistic healthcare practices.
 So I really wanted to come on and just educate people precisely what it is, especially in the wake of covid where people are feeling really powerless and unable to, they don’t really know what to do.